 When Sack becomes suspicious of John and Jeremy in Wedding Crashers, he calls up a friend and asks for him to do a background check on the brothers.
 But considering he only had their fake last name, there is no way Sack’s friend would have been able to find out they were wedding crashers, especially in such a short amount of time.

-#89 on The Greatest Movies for Guyssee more on Wedding Crashers
+#4 on The Best Wedding Moviessee more on Wedding Crashers

 Film: Tin Cup